 INSTRUCTOR NOTE: Review the Understanding Credit Handout.
-Play optional video, Managing Debt and Understanding Credit.

 Another important part of managing your finances is protecting your credit reputation.
 Now that your deployment is over, it is important to notify lenders and credit bureaus of your return.
-If you placed an Active Duty alert and/or credit freeze, you have to notify each of the three credit reporting agencies individually: Equifax, Experian, and TransUnion.
+If you placed an active-duty alert and/or credit freeze, you have to notify each of the three credit reporting agencies individually: Equifax, Experian, and TransUnion.